 JPSS, for information about studying in Japan's universities and graduate schools. > News／Useful information for studying abroad > Guide for Studying Abroad in Japan > Living Guide for International Students in Japan > for Ordinary Citizens

 There are counseling centers available for Japanese citizens in ward or city offices.
 Most of these centers recently established a desk for foreigners as well.
 There are some districts where there are international exchange activities or Japanese language lessons for foreigners.
-These counseling centers are not designed only for foreign students, if you wanted to ask students matters such as school university enrollment and such, private counseling centers might give you more appropriate advice.
-Please contact a ward or city office if you have any problem on administration or living conditions.
+However, since these counseling centers are not designed only for foreign students, private counseling centers might give you more appropriate advice if you want to ask about students matters such as school university enrollment and such.
+Please contact your ward or city office if you have any administrative issues or daily life problems.

 1) Information Map of Help Centers for Foreigners

-Tokyo International Foundation disseminates lists of foreigners help centers in various languages in Tokyo.
+International associations in Tokyo provide lists in various languages of foreigner help centers in Tokyo.
 There are also lists of specialized help centers on Legislation & Status of Residence, Labor, Medical Treatment and other matters.

-Detail: Problems relating medical care, legal matter and daily life.
-Full-time staff is available, consulting specialists such as lawyers or tax accountant are possible when it is necessary.
+Consultation content: Problems relating to medical care, legal matters and daily life.
+Full-time staff are available, and consulting specialists such as lawyers and tax accountants assist when necessary.

 Languages and Opening Hours: